 The department has a team of highly motivated, innovative English specialists.

-Mrs J. Stanton – Teacher of English and Head of Year
+Mrs J Stanton – Teacher of English and Head of Year 7 and transition

-Mrs M. Cookson – ITT Co-ordinator and teacher of English
+Mrs M Cookson – Teacher of English, ITT Co-ordinator and ECT Induction mentor

-Mr P. Stuchberry – Teacher of English and Head of Year
+Mr P Stuchberry – Teacher of English, Head of Year and Student Experience Champion

 The philosophy of the English Department is to encourage our learners to enjoy the English language, to be enthusiastic about their lessons and, therefore, to progress in their learning.
 English and literacy is at the heart of all subjects, which is the reason the department encourages and builds on skills to aid literacy development in all the subject areas.